 - Each year, Americans throw away some 100 billion polyethylene plastic bags.
 (Only 0.6 percent of plastic bags are recycled.)
 Worldwatch Institute.

 - “40% of global grain production is used in livestock feed, although in richer countries the proportion of grain used on animal feed is 70%.
 Producing 1kg of beef requires 15 times as much land as producing 1kg of cereals, and 70 times as much land as 1kg of vegetables”, (WWF, World Wild Foundation).

-These are facts, not a point of view based on politics or ideology.
 We are removing fish from oceans and rivers at a rate that cannot be sustained.
 By consuming fish, we are actively participating in the destruction of ecosystems.

 70% of the Earth is covered in water, but only 3% of all that water is freshwater that can be processed and purified for human consumption.
 Two-thirds of that 3% is locked up in glaciers and polar ice caps, or runs underground in aquifers and wells that are drying up more and more every year.
 We can’t live without drinking water, why are we dumping contaminating waste into the rivers?
 Why are we generating so much contaminating waste?

 The life span of a plastic bag hasn’t been determined with exactitude yet because they haven’t been around that long, but it is estimated that plastic bags can take from 100 to 1000 years to decompose.
 What is already known is that in some parts of the ocean there are 6 pounds of plastic for every pound of plankton and that thousands of animals die getting choked with plastic bags every year.
 How can we still be using 10,000 plastic bags per second?